Cowwl/Message-Monkey/README.md

 # Facebook Chatbot Using Flask and React

 This is a simple chatbot application built using Flask as the backend API and React for the frontend UI.
 It allows for chatting with Facebook users and storing the conversation history in a database.
+This was more of an experiment of how much I could create under 48 hours, so don't expect it to be polished.

 ## Features